 If you leave Thailand during a 90-day period you do not have to do your 90 day report, but the moment you re-enter Thailand on the same visa your 90-day count begins again, restarting at 1.

-90-day reporting can be done by post, in person at an immigration office, or through an agent who is registered to act on your behalf.
+90-day reporting can be done online or in person at the VISA Extension Center at Muang Thong Thani from July 13th, 2020 onwards (see Here ) or through an agent who is registered to act on your behalf.

 You will need to supply the following documents: